 [1-9][0-9]{0,2}\.[0-9]{1,3}

 The features specified in version 1.0 of this protocol have to be provided by any implementation and thus are not listed in the SupportedFeatures list of the ServiceDescription explicitly.
+The same applies for all mandatory features of the version specified in the Version attribute.
+All optional features or additional features of an higher version supported by a machine need to be listed in the SupportedFeatures list to indicate there availability.